 So, what can Kiki’s Delivery Service teach us about ourselves?

 In this film, Kiki has to find her place in the world.
 She has to figure out what she’s good at, what she can use her skills for, and learn how to make a living.
-She has to work two jobs in a one-room attic while trying to figure out who she is.
+She has to work two jobs in a one-room attic while figuring out who she is.
 The only skill she feels she’s good at is flying, which may seem like a standard skill for a witch.
-For instance, the witch she runs into on her first night away from home does fortune telling as her skill (while also obviously being able to fly, as they’re flying while they’re talking).
+For instance, the witch she runs into on her first night away from home does fortune telling as her skill (while obviously also being able to fly, as they’re flying while they’re talking).
 Kiki ponders what her own skill could be once talking to this fellow witch-in-training, and once she gets to the big city she moves into, she has to quickly think of a skill to focus on.

-Life isn’t as black and white
+Life isn’t as black and white as we sometimes think

 Kiki’s Delivery Service shows more than the whimsy of a coming-of-age witch